Age of consent in Africa: Côte d'Ivoire

-The minimum age of heterosexual consent in Côte d'Ivoire is 15, regardless of gender.
+The minimum age of consent in Côte d'Ivoire for heterosexual sex is 15, regardless of gender.

-This is specified in penal code article 356, which states that an indecent act against a person under 15—without violence or coercion—will be penalized with 1–3 years' imprisonment.
+This is specified in article 356 of the Penal Code, which states that an indecent act against a person under 15—without violence or coercion—will be penalized with 1–3 years' imprisonment.

 However, there is also a law (article 337) that forbids "facilitating the corruption or debauchery of youth of either sex below the age of 18 years".
 What specific acts would run afoul of this law, and under what circumstances, are unclear.
 It is included in a section of violations against public morality alongside pimping, solicitation, and prostitution offenses.

+The age of consent for homosexual activities is higher, being set at 18 by article 358 of the penal code.

 Democratic Republic of the Congo

 The age of consent in the Democratic Republic of the Congo is 18, regardless of gender.
 This was established by the Law Relative to Sexual Violence (2006) and the Child Protection Act (2009).

 Djibouti

 The age of consent is 15, but charges can also be applied to those aged 15–17 if the act "corrupts" or "incites the minor to debauchery".

-Although Djiboutian law establishes that parties to a marriage should be 18 or over, there is an exemption in cases where minors may marry with the consent of their guardians.
-In 2007, 13.6% of married women under the age of 50 married before the age of 18.

 There are 3 sections in the 1995 penal code that appear relevant.

 Article 464 deals with sexual assault on a person under age 15 without violence or coercion, which sets a strict minimum age of 15.

 Article 466 pertains to sexual assault on a minor over 15.
 However, this section only applies to guardians, people in a position of authority over the victim, or a person who abuses the authority conferred on him by his functions.

 Article 162 refers to inciting to debauchery or promoting the corruption of a minor in organizing meetings involving sexual exhibitions or relations in which the minor participates or attends.
 This charge could be applied to those who engage in sexual activity with minors aged 15–17, though the requirements for "organizing meetings" are not specified.

 A new penal code was published in 2011, but the age of consent was unchanged from 15.